niklasax/Beer_Analytics/README.md

 * **Slack:** We created a Slack group as a repository for links, git commands, project instructions and other helpful items.
 * **Text:** We used text as a means to discuss ideas, organize meeting times and make decisions.
 * **Zoom:** We used Zoom during class times to work on issues (virtually) face to face, together in real time.

+## Machine Learning Model

+Using sqlalchemy, we established a database connection to our cleaned data by using the create_engine(database) function to communicate with our sql file.
+We were then able to take in the provisional data and use the train_test_split function in the Sklearn model to split our arrays into our training and test data.
+From there we could use y_train to output our lablels.

+## Database Integration
+An AWS Postgres Database instance has been set up to store the cleaned and transformed data.
+With the data accessible it is then read in directly to the python environment by incorporating the database connection in the machine learning notebook.